 My opinion?
 I am not entirely certain what Dr. Hill means by “institutional power”, but in my simple mind, a racist is someone who hews to Merriam Webster’s definition #1 or definition #2 above (or both) – that’s a racist.
 It doesn’t matter whether or not they have power.
 All having power means, is that they have the means to act on their racist mindset if the occasion presents itself.
 Power is an enabler, not a determinant.
-To define racism in such a manner has to, by the very definition itself, exclude a segment of the population based on arbitrary attributes such as skin color is very dangerous.
+To define racism in such a manner has to, by the very definition itself, exclude a segment of the population based on arbitrary attributes such as skin color, and is very dangerous.
 It gives folks license to act in any manner they wish and get away with it.
 Isn’t that exactly what you were accusing whites of before the civil rights era?

 Look around you Dr. Hill.
 There are blacks in positions of power everywhere.
 You yourself wield not inconsiderable power.
 Do you have “institutional power?”
 I submit that within the institution where you work, you do.
 Could you make life a living hell for a white student if you chose?
 Probably.
 Have you?
 I sincerely hope not.
 You seem a likable individual, even if I disagree with most everything you say.

 But I digress.